Lakshmipathi/dduper/README.md

 FAILURE: Deduplication for /mnt/foo resulted in corruption.You can restore original file from /mnt/foo.__dduper `

+*Caution: Don't run this, if you don't know what you are doing.*

 Dedupe Files blazing fast (insane mode):
 ----------------------------------------